Morganhtrotter/ContactBook/README.md

 Back End Technologies Used: Node.js, simple .json server

-This project is hosted on a heroku server
+This project is hosted on a heroku server at: https://online-contact-book.herokuapp.com/#/home